AMF MiFID II investment firm authorisation in France

 The PSI dossier mirrors the EME / EP file structure with investment-services specifics:

-- Programme of operations — the MiFID II services, client segments, geographies, financial instruments in scope
+- Programme d’activité — the MiFID services, client segments, geographies and financial instruments in scope; this is the AMF’s approval object and must be exact

-- Business plan — three-year projections, capital, profitability under stress
+- Business plan — three-year projections, capital, profitability under a stress scenario

-- Governance map — dirigeants effectifs, key function holders, with fitness-and-properness for each (the AMF runs interviews on conduct-side appointments; ACPR on prudential-side)
+- Governance map — dirigeants effectifs and key function holders, with fitness-and-propriety for each (the AMF runs conduct-side scrutiny; the ACPR the prudential side)

-- Internal-control framework — risk, conformité, contrôle permanent, contrôle périodique, with the MiFID II conflict-of-interest, best-execution and suitability frameworks
+- Internal-control framework — conformité, contrôle permanent, contrôle périodique, with the MiFID II conflict-of-interest, best-execution and suitability policies

 - ICT and operational-resilience framework aligned with DORA